ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/music-gurus-laney-guitar-amp-give-away.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win a Laney Guitar Amp worth £750 PLUS amazing online guitar lessons and learn\
+title: "Win a Laney Guitar Amp worth £750 PLUS an amazing Rockschool guitar course\
-  \ how to play it with MusicGurus!"
+  \ with MusicGurus!"
 competition-description: "<p>The #1 place to learn music online MusicGurus is giving\
   \ away an incredible prize for a music-lover: a Laney Guitar Amp worth £750 PLUS\
-  \ online guitar lessons!</p> \r\n<p>Whether you’re a beginner or improver, enter\
+  \ an amazing Rockschool guitar course which includes many lessons!</p> \r\n<p>Whether\
-  \ now to win this amazing prize and get on your way to becoming a rockstar with\
+  \ you’re a beginner or improver, enter now to win this amazing prize and get on\
-  \ MusicGurus!</p>"
+  \ your way to becoming a rockstar with MusicGurus!</p>"
-hero-header: "Win a Laney Guitar Amp worth £750 PLUS amazing online guitar lessons\
+hero-header: "Win a Laney Guitar Amp worth £750 PLUS an amazing Rockschool guitar\
-  \ and learn how to play it with MusicGurus!"
+  \ course with MusicGurus!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-057bc55a-e01d-4d38-821d-eb2c03919a80.jpg"
 logo-left-href: "https://www.musicgurus.com/"